zoechbauer/z-control-Backup-Scripts/examples/README.md

 Contains scripts to log the sizes of disk drives or folders within a specified directory.
 Useful for monitoring disk usage, auditing project storage, and identifying large folders.

 - **log-folder-sizes.bat**: Batch file to launch the PowerShell script.
-Supports specifying the root path, whether to include subfolders, and the search depth (including unlimited depth).
+Supports specifying the root path, search depth (including unlimited depth), and log file location.
-- **log-folder-sizes.ps1**: PowerShell script that scans the specified directory or disk drive and logs the size of each folder (and optionally subfolders) to both a CSV and a TXT file.
+- **log-folder-sizes.ps1**: PowerShell script that scans the specified directory or disk drive and logs the size of each folder (and optionally subfolders) to a CSV file.
 Handles access errors gracefully and supports both PowerShell 5 and 7.

 ### Example Folders

 This folder also contains 2 example folders.
 Each example folder includes:
 - `terminal-log.txt`: Shows the used parameters for the script run.
-- `FolderSizesLog.txt` and `FolderSizesLog.csv`: The resulting logs in TXT and CSV format.
+- `FolderSizesLog.csv`: The resulting logs in CSV format.
 - An Excel file: Contains the imported CSV data, sorted descending by size.

 See [log-disk-space/README.md](log-disk-space/README.md) for full usage and details.